 Save More Money

 There are also a lot of ways to save on lifestyle items so you have more money to throw at the debt.
-Here are 9 easy ways to save $1,000 or more over the next year.

 Or perhaps you should even consider down-sizing.
 That’s what we did.
 We sold our dream home, paid off our mortgage and then paid cash for a much smaller home.
 That is how we became debt-free.